ehgh/PARSRec-Explainable-Personalized-Attention-fused-Recurrent-Sequential-Recommendation/README.md

 # PARSRec: Explainable Personalized Attention-fused Recurrent Sequential Recommendation Using Session Partial Actions

-This repository provides a reference implementation of the model in the following paper:
+This repository provides a reference implementation of the model and data generation of the following paper:

 > PARSRec: Explainable Personalized Attention-fused Recurrent Sequential Recommendation Using Session Partial Actions
-> Ehsan Gholami, Mohammad Motamedi, Ashwin Aravindakshan
+> Ehsan Gholami, Mohammad Motamedi, Ashwin Aravindakshan, 2022.
-> 2022.
 >
 > %Open access link to the paper coming soon

-This code, provides tools to:
+This code provides tools to:
-1. Generate synthetic dataset described in the paper
+1. Generate the synthetic dataset described in the paper
-2. Generate Dataset and Dataloader for *any dataset with specified file format*
+2. Generate binary Dataset and Dataloader for *any dataset with specified file format*
-3. Train and evaluate PARSRec model on the dataset
+3. Train and evaluate the PARSRec model on the dataset

-For inqueries please contact Ehsan Gholami (contact: egholami@ucdavis.edu).
-Please feel free to file an issue if an issue is detected.
+For inquiries, don't hesitate to get in touch with Ehsan Gholami (contact: egholami@ucdavis.edu).
+Please feel free to file an issue if one is detected.

 ## Citing